DoubleZero (2Z)

 The Firedancer client migration is significant for DoubleZero — Firedancer's architecture is designed for high-throughput, low-latency networking, making it naturally complementary to DZ's fiber infrastructure.
 As more validators upgrade, the performance delta between fiber-connected and non-fiber validators widens, strengthening DZ's value proposition.

-Revenue at Different Coverage Levels
+Revenue at Different Coverage Levels (Historical Fee Model)

 ScenarioCoverageSOL PriceAnnual RevenueRev Multiple